 For the non-integrable PXP model, we have numerically shown the existence of analogous symmetry restoration at special drive frequencies using exact diagonalization.
 Our analysis, carried out for finite systems $L=24$ and $\ell=4$ shows the existence of quantum Mpemba effect in these models.
 We have provided a perturbative semi-analytic explanation of the behavior of the model both at and away from the special frequencies.
 In the latter regime, as in integrable models, there is no symmetry restoration; interestingly, here the entanglement asymmetry displays fast oscillations whose origin can be qualitatively explained as effect of single spin flips during evolution.
 The frequency and amplitude of these oscillations match qualitatively with predictions based on $H_F^{(1)}$; these oscillations vanish as the special frequencies are approached.

-While we were in the final stages of preparing this article, we came across Refs.\ \cite{cfta,cftb} where the authors study entanglement asymmetry in a boundary conformal field theory setup.
-In these works, a finite interval of length $l$ attached to the boundary($x=0$) of the half line $x \geq 0$ was considered and a topological line operator with global symmetry (topological in the bulk but not on the boundary) is used.
-For finite groups, it was found that the entanglement asymmetry has a constant leading term; in contrast, for compact lie groups a $\ln(\ln \ell)$ leading growth as has been observed \cite{cftb}.
-In particular, for the $U(1)$ symmetry, Ref.\ \cite{cftb} explicitly used the boundary changing operators as the vertex operators and used them to compute the entanglement asymmetry.
-This is exactly similar to what we did in composite twist operator formalism where the vertex operators are threaded at the twist insertion.
-We also find a $\ln(\ln \ell)$ growth for small $\ell/L$ in the strip.
-This demonstrates the consistency of our results with those in Refs.\ \cite{cfta,cftb} for compact Lie symmetry.
+For conformal field theories on a strip, we have used a composite twist operator formalism where the vertex operators are threaded at the edge of the subsystem.
+We find a $\ln(\ln \ell/a)$ growth for $a\ll \ell \ll L$ in the strip.
+This is consistent with results found in Refs.\ \cite{cfta,cftb} for compact Lie symmetry.